Compute

 # Compute Templates

 A compute template is a predefined set of computer resources.
 It consists of information to define CPUs, GPUs, memory, and other metadata.
-A template exists for a specific compute resource such as a Kubernetes cluster or on-premises machine.
+A template exists for a specific compute resource such as a Kubernetes cluster.

-Technically, a compute template describes either an on-premises machine or one or more Kubernetes pods.
-Each template added is a different set of resources to use as a compute engine when running a cnvrg job, either as a specific on-premises machine or as a pod on a Kubernetes cluster.
+Technically, a compute template describes either an one or more Kubernetes pods.
+Each template added is a different set of resources to use as a compute engine when running a AI Studio job, either as a specific pod on a Kubernetes cluster.

-For each connected resource, cnvrg automatically creates a set of default compute templates.
+For each connected resource, AI Studio automatically creates a set of default compute templates.
 Users can customize existing templates, add templates, or remove templates as required.

 # Compute Template Settings

-Edit Compute Template When users add or edit a cnvrg compute template, they can adjust the resources such as memory, CPUs, HPUs, and GPUs according to their requirements.
-Compute templates include the following configurable information:
+Edit Compute Template When users create or modify an AI Studio compute template, they can configure various resource parameters, including memory, CPUs, HPUs, and GPUs, to meet their specific needs.
+Compute templates encompass the following configurable parameters:

-• HPU – the number of Gaudi AI accelerators
+• HPU(Optional): Specifies the number of Gaudi AI accelerators assigned to the compute template.

 # Compute template selection

-If setting up a job within the cnvrg UI, users can select a compute template using the Compute drop-down list when building a flow or starting a workspace or experiment.
-A compute can also be set when running jobs using the cnvrg CLI and SDK.
-When a template is selected, cnvrg checks for the availability of the machine or the required cluster resources and attempts to allocate the resources of the requested size.
+If setting up a job within the AI Studio UI, users can select a compute template using the Compute drop-down list when building a flow or starting a workspace or experiment.
+A compute can also be set when running jobs using the CLI and SDK.
+When a template is selected, AI Studio checks for the availability of the required cluster resources and attempts to allocate the resources of the requested size.
 For more information, see Compute Usage in Jobs.

 # Compute template types

-The following table lists the different types of cnvrg compute templates:
+The following table lists the different types of AI Studio compute templates:

 Type Explanation